alan-turing-institute/the-turing-way-book/content/make/make.md

 repository:
 [https://github.com/alan-turing-institute/CSV_Wrangling](https://github.com/alan-turing-institute/CSV_Wrangling).

-Below we will briefly describe what the Makefile for such a project looks like.
+Below we will briefly describe how the Makefile for such a project looks like.
 For the complete file, please see the repository.
 The Makefile consists of several sections:

 1. Data collection: because the data is collected from public sources, the repository contains a Python script that allows anyone to download the data